AndyObtiva/glimmer-dsl-web/README.md

 - Declarative syntax that visually maps to the DOM (Document Object Model) hierarchy
 - Ability to mix declarative and imperative code conveniently in one language
 - Computers serve Software Engineers (not Software Engineers serve Computers)
-- Think only about real world concepts directly relevant to web page interaction
+- Think only about real world concepts directly relevant to web page interaction and application domain model
 - Modular Software Design (e.g. support for Components)
+- No premature optimizations

 ## Supporting Libraries